 Plan on using at least 1/2 cup of dry rub for a pork butt that weighs 8-10 pounds.
 You want the coating to be generous, but not so thick that it resembles sand.
 To help the rub adhere to the surface, try coating the meat with a layer of your favorite prepared mustard.

-After you’ve preheated the grill to the 180-225 degree range, add the pork shoulder and close the lid.
-At these temperatures, boneless pork shoulder will take about 90 minutes per pound to finish cooking.
+After you’ve preheated the grill to the 180-225 degree range, add the pork butt and close the lid.
+At these temperatures, boneless pork butt will take about 90 minutes per pound to finish cooking.
 If you’ve selected a bone-in cut, the meat should cook for about two hours per pound.

 Even if you’ve chosen to wrap the meat, it’s important not to do so until the last few hours of the cook.
 If you wrap the pork too early, it won’t have a chance to gain that delectable bark that’s instantly recognizable to barbecue fans.